deech/fltkhs/README.md

 ```

 And that's it!

+On [Windows](http://hackage.haskell.org/package/fltkhs-0.5.1.6/docs/Graphics-UI-FLTK-LowLevel-FLTKHS.html#g:8) it is only slightly more complicated because packages like `autotools` and `tar` are not available by default.

 The second fastest way is to compile FLTK from source yourself.
 For instructions please see the documentation for [Linux](http://hackage.haskell.org/package/fltkhs/docs/Graphics-UI-FLTK-LowLevel-FLTKHS.html#g:10), [OSX](http://hackage.haskell.org/package/fltkhs/docs/Graphics-UI-FLTK-LowLevel-FLTKHS.html#g:11), [Windows](http://hackage.haskell.org/package/fltkhs/docs/Graphics-UI-FLTK-LowLevel-FLTKHS.html#g:12).